Fenn’s, Whixall and Bettisfield Mosses are a major store of carbon, thus helping to fight the climate crisis.

 Regenerating the peat at the The Marches Mosses aids in the fight against the climate crisis by storing more carbon.
 Peat stores more carbon per acre than trees do.
 Restoring the peat creates additional depth of peat which in turn stores even more carbon.
 Conversely, allowing peatlands to dry out releases that stored carbon into the atmosphere.

 You can read more about the benefits of the Marches Mosses in the fight against climate change in the stories that follow.
-We’ll post more from time to time, so check back to find new information.

 The Story of Peat